Sandra Grimes

-Sandra Grimes is a former CIA officer who participated in a small team that investigated and uncovered the actions of Aldrich Ames, a United States counterintelligence officer who was subsequently convicted of spying for the Soviet Union.
+Sandra Joyce Grimes (August 10, 1945 – July 25, 2025) was an American intelligence agent.
+A CIA officer, she participated in a small team that investigated and uncovered the actions of Aldrich Ames, a United States counterintelligence officer who was subsequently convicted of spying for the Soviet Union.

 Early life

-Grimes was born in August 1945 to a couple who met in Oak Ridge, Tennessee, and worked together on the Manhattan Project.
-She went to school in Los Alamos, then left and did the rest of her schooling in Denver, Colorado.
+Grimes was born Sandra Joyce Venable on August 10, 1945 in Poughkeepsie, New York, to Mary (née Twitty) and Isaac Venable, who met in Oak Ridge, Tennessee, and worked together on the Manhattan Project.
+She went to school in Los Alamos, New Mexico, then left and did the rest of her schooling in Denver, Colorado.
 While in high school she enrolled in a course in Russian, in which she excelled and gave her the encouragement to later major in Russian language at the University of Washington in Seattle.
+She was married to Gary Grimes for 56 years and had two daughters.

 CIA career and Aldrich Ames

 In October 1966, a friend informed Grimes that a CIA recruiter was on campus, and told her she "would make a perfect spy."
 She subsequently interviewed with the CIA, and was hired as a GS-06 Intelligence Assistant, a job classification which required that she obtain security and medical clearances before being granted unrestricted access to the potentially sensitive documentation she would be seeing.
 When she reported for duty at the Ames building in Rosslyn, Virginia, she and her fellow co-workers became clerical employees.

 Grimes' first job was working in the Soviet Bloc Division of the Directorate of Operations, which included the intelligence from then Colonel Dmitri Fedorovich Polyakov.
 She trained herself to become familiar with Soviet intelligence services, during which she used index cards to track counterintelligence and positive intelligence.